amiroudiallo-dev/alx-system_engineering-devops/0x00-shell_basics/README.md

-change directory to the previours one
+listing all files of current directory